ExitValue.ai

 What multiple do infrastructure companies sell for?

-SMB infrastructure contractors (sub-$50M revenue) typically sell at 5-9x EBITDA.
-Mid-market and platform deals command 8-15x EBITDA.
+SMB infrastructure contractors (sub-$50M revenue) typically sell at platform-tier earnings multiples.
+Mid-market and platform deals command platform-tier earnings multiples.
 Public comps like Granite Construction and Tutor Perini trade 8-12x; Quanta Services trades 12-15x because of its utility/renewable grid exposure.
 Federal IIJA tailwind is currently pushing multiples to the higher end of these ranges.

 How does the IIJA affect infrastructure valuations?